Sanjay Dutt: Breakthrough (1981–1989)

-The 1986 film Naam was a turning point in Dutt's career, it was a major critical and commercial success.
-Dutt appeared in successful films throughout the '80s such as Imaandaar, Inaam Dus Hazaar, Jeete Hain Shaan Se (1988), Mardon Wali Baat (1988), Ilaaka (1989), Hum Bhi Insaan Hain (1989), Kanoon Apna Apna (1989) and Taaqatwar.
+The film Naam (1986) was a turning point in Dutt's career, it was a major critical and commercial success.
+Dutt appeared in successful films throughout the 1980s such as Imaandaar, Inaam Dus Hazaar (1987), Jeete Hain Shaan Se (1988), Mardon Wali Baat (1988), Ilaaka (1989), Hum Bhi Insaan Hain (1989), Kanoon Apna Apna (1989) and Taaqatwar (1989).

-Rise to stardom (1989–1993)

 His performances in both Kabzaa (1988) and J. P. Dutta's Hathyar (1989) were both well received by critics, although both films only managed average collections at the box office.
 In the late 1980s, he was seen in a number of multi-starrers alongside leading actors like Govinda, Mithun, Dharmendra, Jackie Shroff and Sunny Deol.

+Rise to prominence (1990–1993)

-His successes continued in the 1990s, with films that include Tejaa, Khatarnaak, Zahreelay, Thanedaar, Khoon Ka Karz, Yalgaar, Gumrah, Sahibaan and Aatish: Feel the Fire.
-He went on to star in some of the most era-defining Indian films of the early 1990s such as Sadak, Saajan (for which he was nominated for the Filmfare Award for Best Actor) and Khalnayak, for which he earned his second Filmfare Award for Best Actor nomination.
+His successes continued in the 1990s, with films that like Tejaa (1990), Khatarnaak (1990), Zahreelay, (1990) Thanedaar (1990), Khoon Ka Karz (1991), Yalgaar (1992), Gumrah (1993), Sahibaan (1993) and Aatish: Feel the Fire (1994).
+He went on to star in some of the most era-defining Indian films of the early 1990s such as Sadak (1991), Saajan (1991) and Khalnayak (1993), earning two nominations for the Filmfare Award for Best Actor for the latter two.

 The Hindu wrote that "Dutt's earlier films (like Naam and Sadak) got him a lot of favourable attention", and "Saajan established Dutt as the conventional soft hero."Saajan was the highest-grossing Bollywood film of 1991, and Sadak was the fifth highest grosser of 1991.
-Khalnayak became a blockbuster and was the second-highest grosser of 1993.
-This was followed by another box office success Gumrah, this was Dutt's second consecutive hit of the year.
+Khalnayak became a blockbuster and was the second-highest grossing film of 1993.
+This was followed by another box office success Gumrah, this was Dutt's second consecutive hit that year.

-Arrest due to involvement in 1993 serial bombings, films after arrest (1993–1999)
+Arrest and later career (1993–1998)

 Bombay (now Mumbai) suffered a series of serial bombings in 1993.
 Dutt was among several people associated with Bollywood who were accused of involvement.
 It was alleged that Dutt accepted delivery of weapons at his house from Abu Salem and co-accused Riyaz Siddiqui, who had also been implicated in relation to the Mumbai blasts.
 It was claimed that the weapons formed a part of a large consignment of arms connected to the terrorists.
 Dutt, however, in his confession stated that he took only one Type-56 from the producers of his movie Sanam, for his own family protection.
 It has also been reported that Sanjay Dutt's father Sunil Dutt's political rivalry caused Sanjay Dutt's conviction.
 Dutt's first film after his 1993 arrest was Daud (1997).
 It did average business at the box office despite getting a lot of publicity.
-This was followed by Dushman which did well financially.
+This was followed by Dushman (1998) which did well financially.